jarm111/ecs-model-experiment/README.md

 ## Features
 - Human and Alien team
-- 1 commander, 4 soldiers and 1 medic in each team
+- 1 commander, 2 soldiers and 1 medic in each team
-- Commander and soldiers walk in circle and shoot random enemy team member
+- Soldiers walk in circle and shoot random enemy team member
 - Commander moves slower and is bigger but has a shield that blocks damage
 - Medic strafes sideways behind other team and heals closest team member
 - Hud-text for remaining team members
-- Win text for each team

 ## TODO
-- Hud view for game over

 ## DONE
 - Health bars